-NOTE: Eight questions shall be set with two questions from each unit.
-The candidates should be required to attempt four questions in all, selecting one question from each unit.
-Each question carry 15 Marks.
+Note:-The Question Paper will have four units.
+The Examiner is required to set eight questions with two questions from each unit.
+The candidate shall be required to attempt four questions selecting one question from each unit.
+Each question carries 15 marks.